Anthony-Nolan/Atlas/README.md

   - Navigate into your newly cloned repo, and run `git config core.longpaths true`.
 - Run Migrations
   - Run EF Core Migrations for the `Data` and `Data.Persistent` projects.
 This can be done from general command line, or from the VS Package Manager Console, but in either case **must be run from within those project folders!**.
-  - Instructions for VS PkgMgrCons:
+  - Instructions for VS PkgMgrCons (note: if you have both EF 6 and EF Core commands installed, you may need to prefix the command with `EntityFrameworkCore\` to ensure the correct version is selected for execution):
     - Open the Nuget Package Manager Console (Menus > Tools > Nuget Package Manager > ...)
     - Set Default Project (in PkgMgrConsole window) to be `Atlas.MatchingAlgorithm.Data`.
     - Set Startup Project (in Solution Explorer) to be `Atlas.MatchingAlgorithm.Data`.